BHFock/git-cl/docs/design-notes.md

 # git-cl Design Notes - DRAFT

-This documnets aims to describe the design of git-cl to make future maintance more easy.
+This document aims to describe the design of git-cl to make future maintance more easy.

 ## Core Architecture Components